Explosive Ordnance Disposal leaders capture lessons learned from combat training

 |0

-This work, Explosive Ordnance Disposal leaders capture lessons learned from combat training [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Explosive Ordnance Disposal leaders capture lessons learned from combat training, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT